mrclalmda/aks-azcli-terraform/README.md

 # Getting started with Terraform and Kubernetes on Azure AKS
 We will learn how to create Kubernetes clusters on Azure Kubernetes Service (AKS) with the Azure CLI and Terraform.

 Automate creating two clusters (dev and prod) complete with an Ingress controller.

-## aks-cli
+## Lessons
 <details>
   <summary>Create and update AKS cluster though AZ CLI</summary>